Incremental cost-effectiveness ratio

-The incremental cost-effectiveness ratio (ICER) is a statistic used in cost-effectiveness analysis to summarise the cost-effectiveness of a health care intervention.
+The incremental cost-effectiveness ratio (ICER) is a statistic used in cost-effectiveness analysis to summarize the cost-effectiveness of a health care intervention.
 It is defined by the difference in cost between two possible interventions, divided by the difference in their effect.
 It represents the average incremental cost associated with 1 additional unit of the measure of effect.
 The ICER can be estimated as: